Elrhino/toaster_launcher/tutorial_part1.md

 }
 ```

-In the next section, we'll see how the toaster will process the values using RestDispatch
+In the next section, we'll see how the toaster will process the values using [RestDispatch][rest], we'll also protect the LauncherPresenter with a [Gatekeeper][security].
+The user will need to login before he can access the LauncherPresenter.
+For this, we'll create LoginPresenter that will use a [NestedSlot][slots].

 [uibinder]: http://www.gwtproject.org/doc/latest/DevGuideUiBinder.html
 [tutorial]: http://dev.arcbees.com/gwtp/tutorials/